 One barcode – multiple areas of use

-Ever since the first barcode was scanned on a Wrigley chewing gum package over 45 years ago, GS1 standards have given the trade a common language for exchanging information on products, deliveries, transactions and more.
+Ever since 1974, when the first barcode was scanned on a Wrigley chewing gum package, GS1 standards have given commerce a common language for exchanging information on products, deliveries, transactions and more.

 We are both global and local